-A "vote withheld," in the case of the proposal regarding the election of directors, or an "abstention," in the case of the proposal regarding the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm, represents a stockholder's affirmative choice to decline to vote on a proposal.
+A "vote withheld," in the case of the proposal regarding the election of directors, or an "abstention," in the case of the proposal regarding the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm and the proposal regarding an amendment to our Restated Certificate of Incorporation, represents a stockholder's affirmative choice to decline to vote on a proposal.
 Votes withheld and abstentions are counted as present and entitled to vote for purposes of determining a quorum.
-Votes withheld have no effect on the ratification of the appointment of Deloitte & Touche LLP.
+Votes withheld have no effect on the election of directors.
+Abstentions have no effect on the ratification of the appointment of Deloitte & Touche LLP.
+Abstentions have the effect of votes against the proposal to amend our Restated Certificate of Incorporation to provide for the exculpation of officers.